What is appetite?

 When levels of blood sugar are adequate, the brain's satiety center tells us that we should not be hungry.

 Similarly, the signal of stomach fullness or satiety reaches the center of the brain that encourages us to stop eating.

 Appetite may be altered by factors that increase or decrease the need to eat.
 Among the factors that increase the appetite we have the following:

-More information on appetite and its natural treatment in the listing above.
+More information on appetite and its natural treatment.